khvalkoilya/rsschool-cv/cv.md

 ## Code
 Reference to my **GitHub** repositories: https://github.com/khvalkoilya?tab=repositories.
 ## Education & Experience
-Laboratory work in BSUIR (console apps on C++) according to the program.
-Study at Rolling Scopes School (you can see the examples of the code in my GitHub repos)
+Laboratory work in BSUIR (console apps on C++) according to the program, including two course projects.
+Study at Rolling Scopes School (you can see the examples of the code in my GitHub repos).
 ## English level
 A2+.
 I have learning English for 12 years(11 at school and 1 year technical English in BSUIR).